AraBlocks/ara-reward-protocol/README.md

 #### Requesting

-For requesting a farming job via gRPC via gRPC, there are helper methods in afpgrpc.util:
+For requesting a farming job via gRPC, there are helper methods in afpgrpc.util:

 ```js
 const { ExampleRequester } = require('./requester')